 Senior executives are entitled to pension.
 The pension premium paid by the company for the CEO may not exceed 28 per cent of the CEO’s fixed salary and for other Swedish senior executives, the pension premium may not exceed 31 percent of their respective fixed salary.
 The pension premium for senior executives in the US may not exceed five percent of their respective fixed salary.

-Other benefits such as health care and health insurance and, in some cases, car benefits may be paid to senior executives.
+Other benefits Other benefits such as health care and health insurance and, in some cases, car benefits may be paid to senior executives.
 Other benefits may not exceed 10 percent of the fixed salary for the CEO or 15 percent of the fixed salary for other senior executives.

-The CEO has a mutual notice period of six months.
+Termination of employment The CEO has a mutual notice period of six months.
 If the employment is terminated by the Company, the CEO may be entitled to severance pay equal to a maximum of 9 months’ salary.
 Other senior executives will have a mutual notice periods of a maximum of 6 months.

 Departure from the guidelines on remuneration